 Writing Performant Layouts

-The refresh rate of most android devices is 60fps, so we have only 1/60 = ~16 milliseconds to render a single frame to avoid any janky behaviour in the app.
+The refresh rate of most android devices is 60fps, so we have only 1/60 = ~16 milliseconds to render a single frame to avoid any janky behavior in the app.
 So the optimization of even 1 millisecond can provide huge gains.

 When your app processes an object for layout, the app performs the same process on all children of the layout as well.
 Typically, the framework executes the layout or measure stage in a single pass and quite quickly.
 However, some more complicated layouts may have to iterate multiple times on parts of the hierarchy that require multiple passes to resolve before ultimately positioning the elements.